Blasphemy law: Qatar

 The penalty for committing blasphemy in Qatar is a jail sentence of up to seven years.
 Additionally, the law stipulates a one-year prison sentence or QR1,000 fine for defamation of Islam by producing or promoting defamatory imagery.

 Religious criticism on websites is censored in Qatar.
 The censorship office of the Qatar General Broadcasting and Television Corporation monitors imported foreign broadcasting for sensitive religious content.

 A blasphemy accusation against a Muslim could be taken as evidence of apostasy from Islam, a separate criminal offence which carries the death penalty.
 However, no punishment for apostasy has been recorded since 1971.

 Saudi Arabia

 Saudi Arabian activist Raif Badawi was arrested for blasphemy.

 Islam is Saudi Arabia's state religion.
 The country's monarchy follows Sunni Islam.
-The country's laws are an amalgam of rules from Sharia, royal edicts, and fatawa from the Council of Senior Religious Scholars; they prescribe penalties up to the death penalty for blasphemy.
+The country's laws are an amalgam of rules from Sharia, royal edicts, and fatwas from the Council of Senior Religious Scholars; they prescribe penalties up to the death penalty for blasphemy.